sjitech/docker-geek/README.md

 ```

 Note:
-- You can use docker client in this workbench and most tools of this suite.
-- You can call commands of this suite from each other.
+- You can call commands of this suite from inside of each other.
 - You can save changes made to the tool container locally with `docker commit THE_RUNNING_DOCKER_GEEK_CONTAINER_ID osexp2000/docker-image`
+- You can use docker client from inside of these tools.

 ## Usage

+### `docker-geek` Run a privileged tool container in the host's network namespace

-### `docker-geek`: freely manipulate files and network of the host, also as a entry to this workbench
+This tool start a workbench in which you can freely manipulate files and network of the host.

-This tool starts a tool container, and
+It starts a docker-geek workbench (a privileged container) in which it
-- map host's rootfs into `/host-rootfs`
+- maps host's rootfs into `/host-rootfs`
-- switch to net,ipc,uts namespaces of **host**
+- switches to the **host**'s network namespace

 You can further run other commands in this workbench.